A note on the diameter of convex polytope: Introduction

 \section{Introduction}

-Let $x^* \in P$ denote a vertex of $P$ which satisfies (a) $A x^* \le b$ holds and (b) there exist $n$ linear independent rows of $A$ where the equalities hold.
-Two vertices $x^*$ and $y^*$ are neighbors if they are connected by an edge of $P$, which is defined by $n-1$ linearly independent rows of $A$ where the equalities hold for both $x^*$ and $y^*$.
+A polytope $P=\{ x\in \R^n: Ax \le b \}$ is defined by a $m \times n$ matrix $A$, a vector $b$, and $m>n$.
+Let $x^* \in P$ denote a vertex of $P$ which satisfies (a) the system of inequalities $A x^* \le b$ holds and (b) $n$ equalities hold for some linear independent rows of $A$.
+Two vertices $x^*$ and $y^*$ are neighbours if they are connected by an edge of $P$, which is defined by $n-1$ linearly independent rows of $A$ where the equalities hold for both $x^*$ and $y^*$.
 In this way, any two vertices on $P$ are connected by a path composed of a series of edges.
-The diameter of $P$ is the integer that is the smallest number bound of the shortest path between any two vertices on $P$.
+The diameter of $P$ is the integer that is the smallest number of edges between any two vertices on $P$, which defines the shortest path between $x^*$ and $y^*$.

 The famous Hirsch conjecture (see \cite{dantzig63}) states that for $m>n \ge 2$, diameter of $P$ is less than $m-n$.
-After extensive research for 50 years, this conjecture was disproved by Santos \cite{santos12}.
-But the interest on the bound of the diameter of polytope is not reduced because this problem is not only hard but also has theoretical implication to the simplex method of the linear programming problem.
-Recently, Bonifas et. al. \cite{bsehn14} derived an upper bound for a polytope with total unimodularity, i.e., for $A \in \Z^{m \times n}$.
-We show in this comment that their method can be applied to general polytope where $A \in \R^{m \times n}$.
+After 50 years of extensive research, this conjecture was disproved by Santos \cite{santos12}.
+But the interest on the bound of the diameter of polytope is not reduced because this problem is not only hard but also has theoretical implication to the simplex method of the linear programming \cite{blf17,dm16,dp18,sukegawa17}.
+Recently, Bonifas et al. \cite{bsehn14} derived an upper bound for a polytope with total unimodularity,\footnote{ Although Bonifas et al. assumed that $A \in \Z^{m \times n}$, their results are applicable to more general settings as we will see in the derivations of this note.} i.e., for $A \in \Z^{m \times n}$, the upper bound is given as $\mathcal{O} \left( n^{3.5} \Delta^2 \ln(n\Delta) \right)$, where $\Delta$ is the largest absolute value among all $(n-1) \times (n-1)$ sub-determinants of $A$.
+This short note shows that their method can be extended to the case where $A \in \R^{m \times n}$.
+Moreover, if $A \in \Z^{m \times n}$, it also shows, by an example, that the new bound may be better than the bound of \cite{bsehn14}.
+We would also like to point out that parameters other than m and n (for example, smoothness parameters) in iteration bound for simplex method have been studied \cite{dh17}.

-Without loss of generality, we may assume that the lengths all row vectors of $A$ are one, which can easily be achieved by normalizing the row $A_i$, the $i$th row of $A$, and dividing $b_i$ by $\| A_i \|$ for all $i$.
+Without loss of generality, we may assume that the lengths of all row vectors of $A$ are one, which can easily be achieved by normalizing the row $A_i$, the $i$th row of $A$, and dividing $b_i$ by $\| A_i \|$ for all $i$.
 This does not change the graph of the polytope $P$.